Overhead shot of White female sitting on couch eating bowl of oats and fruit

 The Best Advice for Healthy Eating in High School

-Eating healthy isn't about losing weight.
-A healthy diet is just important to keep you...well, healthy!
-Here are some tips to help high school students stay on top of their nutrition.
+A healthy diet isn't about losing weight.
+It's just important to keep you...well, healthy!
+Here's how high school students can stay on top of nutrition.

 It seems like every time you turn on the TV or scroll through Instagram, you’re flooded with ads about miracle weight loss tea and magic diets.
 These ads may preach about the life-changing effects of their products; however, they typically aren’t as healthy or effective as they would like you to believe.
 Staying healthy is not about losing weight, but maintaining a healthy diet is extremely important to being…well, healthy!
 The key factor in this is balance.
 But balancing your schoolwork, social life, and extracurriculars is hard enough, so how can you maintain a balanced diet on top of all that?